DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers-BACKUP/docs/31-Logistic-Regression.md

 ##      1  4 37
 ```

-In Math 378, we will learn about better methods to assess predictive accuracy as well as more sophisticated methods to transform and adapt our predictor variables.
+In a machine learning course, we learn about better methods to assess predictive accuracy as well as more sophisticated methods to transform and adapt our predictor variables.

 > **Exercise** Find the probability that an auctioned game is new if the total price is 50 and it uses a stock photo.